 The Clintons had repelled political attacks for decades, but Bannon was a different adversary altogether.
 Talking about Bannon and his ilk, former White House staffer Chris Lehane was forced to admit that, ‘they’ve adapted into a higher species.’

 Bannon has recognised that cross-border collaboration can ensure a second-wave of success for the far-right in Europe.
-And we must similarly recognise that cross-border collaboration is the only way to counter it.
+And liberal politicians must similarly recognise that cross-border collaboration is the only way to counter it.

 This must primarily involve maintaining the closest possible relationship with the EU after Brexit – arguing that a no-deal departure would cut us off economically and strategically from our liberal democratic allies.
 After this, it will be crucial to work purposefully with the EU on immigration, migration, local democracy and economic redevelopment.

 Even if we cannot lead the process, we must help the EU, as a partner and neighbour, to better promote social cohesion and cultural understanding – helping to refute bogus, sensationalist theories about the terminal decline of traditional values.